LaoSong132/Database-Project-6/README.md

 ### IV.
 User must be at least 21 to order alcoholic beverages
 ### V. Minor(18 and under) are not allowed to place orders on this application
 ### VI.
 No access from third parties allowed
+### VII.
+Application has the rights to revoke account if false information is detected

 ## <span style="color:blue"> EERD (full database): </span>![](ProjectEERD.png)
 ## MySQL Queries